UnorthodoxThing/Tournament-project/README.md

 It uses the tournament_test.py file to pass in your code, and display where in a Swiss system tournament inputs fail.

-## Available input types
+## Available Input Types and Examples
-RDBMS, Relational Database, PostgreSQL(psycopg2)
+The program use Relational Database with PostgreSQL(psycopg2).

 The following tables are involved in the database `tournament.sql`.